Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   the payload of the message.

-  Table 1 provides some
+  Table 1 provides some  example urn schemes
-  example schemes in DASH event messages and Table 2
-  illustrates an example of a SCTE-35 marker stored
+  Table 2  illustrates an example of a SCTE-35 marker stored
   in a DASH emsg.
 The presented approach allows ingest of
   timed metadata from different sources,
   possibly on different locations by embedding them in